Let’s face it, MensLine Australia wouldn’t exist if mental health was easy.

-It’s no surprise that almost half of Australians will experience a mental health condition during their lifetime while three million of us each year live with depression or anxiety.
+“Almost half of Australians will experience a mental health condition during their lifetime.”

 Thankfully, we live in a modern age where we know how to effectively deal and manage with worries or stresses if they start to affect daily life.

 When we think of managing our worries and difficulties, you might imagine sitting in a counsellor’s or psychologist’s office, or even lying on a therapist’s couch.
 However, it might surprise you to know that a lot of counselling doesn’t happen in a face-to-face setting.